 // For airlines

 Every tonne of certified eSAF uplifted at KEF saves roughly 3.15 tonnes of CO₂ in ETS surrender costs today, and counts toward CORSIA from 2027.
 Once Iceland activates the support already written into European law, it carries 100% coverage of the price difference against fossil kerosene.
-We are building the supply 5 km from the runway: 70,000 tonnes per year, first fuel in 2029, contracting now.

 // Compliance value